Trameurs/DofusFashionistaVanced/README.md

 # Progress and Roadmap

 ✅ Website is fully operational
-✅ All equipments and mounts updated to Dofus 2.69
+✅ All equipments and mounts updated to Dofus 2.70
-❌ Larger filter for Temporis items not done yet
+✅ Larger filter for Temporis items done
-❌ Sets not done yet
+✅ Sets done
-❌ Special items effects not added yet
+✅ Special items effects added
+❌ Details before release

 # Reference